3 Easy Ways to Scroll Up and Down in Tmux

 3. Use Ctrl+b followed by Page Up or Page Down to scroll through the output of an entire Tmux window.

-How to Scroll Up and Down in Tmux
+How to Scroll in Tmux?

 1. Key Bindings (Copy Mode)